SharePoint/sp-dev-docs/docs/embedded/tutorials/doc-processing-acs.md

     }
 ```

-Create method `removeUnwantedFields` to remove the undesireable fields in ACS’s repsonse.
+Create method `removeUnwantedFields` to remove the undesireable fields in Azure Cognitive Services’s repsonse.
 ```ts
 private static removeUnwantedFields(fields: any) {
         for (const prop in fields) {